mbloch/mapshaper/REFERENCE.md

 `precision=`  Round all coordinates to a specified precision, e.g. `precision=0.001`.
 Useful for reducing the size of GeoJSON files.

 `fix-geometry` Remove segment intersections caused by rounding (via the `precision=` option) or TopoJSON quantization, by reverting intersecting areas to the original coordinates.
-This option is only applied if the original paths are free of intersections.
 In the case of quantized TopoJSON output, this option produces delta-encoded arcs that contain some decimal numbers.
 Be sure to test your software for compatibility.
+Note that this option is only applied if the original paths are free of intersections.
+Also, some kinds of invalid geometry, like spikes, do not get fixed.

 `bbox-index`  Export a JSON file containing bounding boxes of each output layer.